 Volunteering for Librivox

 I have been an avid listener of Librivox audiobooks for several years.
-About a year ago on December 24, 2017, I registered as a volunteer.
-I started reading six months later, completing my first reading on June 3, 2018.
+About two years ago, I registered as a volunteer.
+I started reading six months later, completing my first reading right after that.
 With relatively little equipment, anyone can volunteer for Librivox.
 There are a number of different types of projects, including dramatic readings.
 Also, you don’t have to read; there are different jobs available, such as book coordinator and proof listener.

 The equipment you need is very simple.
 You will need a computer with internet access to get on the forum and upload files.
 You don’t need internet to record and edit files.
 All you need to record and edit is a computer with a free recording software installed on it called Audacity and a microphone.
 Your microphone choice is optional, but there are recommendations on the website.